Environmental, Social & Governance Initiatives

 As New England's largest utility and dedicated stewards for the environment, we are committed to bringing more clean, affordable and sustainable energy to the region.

-- We are committed to bringing cleaner energy into the region through our proposed Northern Pass Transmission and Bay State Wind projects, which would significantly reduce the region’s carbon emissions.
-Northern Pass would import Canadian hydropower into New England through the construction of a 1,090 MW transmission line.
+- We are committed to bringing cleaner energy into the region through our proposed Bay State Wind project, which would significantly reduce the region’s carbon emissions.
 Bay State Wind would construct at least 2,000 MW of offshore wind facilities south of Cape Cod.

 - Eversource installed 8 MW of solar generation between 2010 and 2014.
 Our new program consists of 19 sites totaling an additional 62 MW.
 By the end of 2018, 17 sites will be fully operational, and the remainder will be complete by mid-2019.
 The project is estimated to save nearly 32,000 metric tonnes of CO2e emissions per year.
 We are focused on improving the efficiency of our electric and gas distribution systems, preparing for the innovation and opportunity that clean energy advancements will create, and providing customers with ways to manage their energy use.